mulander/openbsd-dart/README.md

 game - including tricking the build to use android/mac/linux files when it looks like allowing me to move forward.

-By now you shold now not to use this package in production or for any important work.
+By now you shold know not to use this package in production or for any important work.
 This repository is published in case anyone wants to chip in to get this done faster and for me personally to have a backup/record of the work.